-- In a large saucepan pour the Condensed milk, Butter, Sugar, and Golden Syrup and melt on a medium heat till the sugar has dissolved – stir frequently to stop anything from catching.
+- In a large saucepan pour the condensed milk, butter, sugar, and golden syrup and melt on a medium heat until the sugar has dissolved – stir frequently to stop anything from catching.

 - Once the sugar has dissolved, turn the heat up high and let the mixture come to boiling point and boil for 5-7 minutes stirring constantly so that the mixture doesn’t catch.
 BE CAREFUL as the mixture is VERY hot and can burn you if it splashes back!

 - The mixture will be ready when it has changed to a slightly darker golden colour and has thickened to a soft fudge texture!

 - Pour the caramel onto the biscuit base and leave to set for an hour in the fridge.

 - Once the caramel has set, melt the chocolate carefully, and pour over the caramel.

 - Sprinkle over some crushed/chopped Oreos, and set again until solid!